tongsquared/portfolio/FinalProject_Part2.md

   <img src="./ageadoption.JPG" />
 </p>
 This visuals presents the statistics of pet's age upon adoption<br />
+f.
+Pet story <br />
+In this section, I will elaborate on one of the reasons people abandon their pets to shelters by introducing the frenchs abandoning their pets during theit vacations.
+g.
+Shelters Animals during the pandemic time <br />
+How would the pandemic impact shelter animals and the adoption rates?
+I would present some recent data regarding the impact and predictions about what might happen post-covid. <br />

 User Research<br />
 I will use shorthand to create a draft and use it to conduct my user researches. <br />
 User Research Protocol: <br />